 Could you describe the people of the Blue Mountains?

-Tell us a fun fact of the Blue Mountains.
+Tell us a fun fact about the Blue Mountains.

 What piece of advice would you give to readers who want to visit your hometown?